-Overnight French Toast Casserole is an easy, make-ahead breakfast dish.
-Cubed bread and pecans are soaked in a cinnamon custard and baked in the oven.
+Overnight French toast casserole is an easy, make-ahead breakfast dish.
+Cubed bread and pecans are soaked in a cinnamon custard and baked to perfection in the oven.

 There's nothing better than an easy, make-ahead breakfast.
-This overnight french toast casserole can be assembled the night before, then popped in the oven in the morning.
+This overnight French toast casserole can be assembled the night before, then popped in the oven first thing in the morning.

-Like a french toast bread pudding, day-old bread cubes are soaked in a mixture of sugar, eggs, and milk, then baked in the oven until golden brown and crispy on top.
-Cinnamon, maple syrup, and pecans add flavor and crunch.
+Like a French toast bread pudding, day-old bread cubes are soaked in a mixture of sugar, eggs, and milk, then baked in the oven until golden brown and crispy on top.
+Cinnamon, maple syrup, and pecans add cozy flavor and crunch.

-Serve this breakfast casserole for Christmas, Thanksgiving, or Easter morning, or for a weekend breakfast for a crowd.
-Leftovers also freeze well!
+Serve this breakfast casserole for Christmas, Thanksgiving, Easter morning, or a weekend breakfast for a crowd.
+The leftovers also freeze beautifully and reheat well when thawed!

 Ingredients and substitutions

-Don't forget to lightly grease your 9x13 pan before adding your cubed bread.
+Grease your baking dish - Don't forget to lightly grease your 9x13 pan before adding your cubed bread.
+Otherwise, the casserole can stick to the sides of the pan.

-Using fresh bread can result in a soggy casserole due to the extra moisture.
+Using fresh and/or soft bread can result in a soggy casserole due to the extra moisture.
+I highly recommend using a thick, crusty bread if at all possible.
 If you have fresh bread on hand: cube it, spread onto a baking sheet, and bake in a 300 degree Fahrenheit oven for 20-30 minutes to dry out your bread slightly.

 This casserole keeps well and leftovers can be reheated the next day.
 If reheating a cooked casserole, place in a 325 degree Fahrenheit oven for up to 30 minutes, or until warm.
 Individual portions can also be microwaved.